Spimy/recipe-roots-dockerised/README.md

 This assumes Traefik reverse proxy is already set up.
 The app still uses apache behind the scenes and Traefik simply proxies the right url to the apache server in the container.
 Ensure Traefik's network is running on `web-gateway`.
 Following this can ignore [the normal setup](#steps-to-run).

 1. Create a `.env` based on [`.env.example`](./.env.example)
-2. Since this setup was done _after_ the assignment, to keep the code the same, no environment variables were set within the code for [config.php](./recipe-roots/app/core/config.php).
-Therefore, after pulling this onto a server, manually edit the database settings there to match the values in the `.env`
-3. Run `docker compose up -d` and Traefik should automatically acquire an SSL certificate from LetsEncrypt.
+2. Run `docker compose up -d` and Traefik should automatically acquire an SSL certificate from LetsEncrypt.

 The set up is very scuffed because I initially did not plan for this but after moving everything into a single server, I needed a main proxy otherwise running multiple web servers (NGINX, Apache, Traefik) would cause port 80 and port 443 to conflict among the web servers.
 Traefik now stands as the main proxy for everything.